 - Changes and Effective Date: Any adjustments made during this period take effect on January 1st of the following year.

 - Plan Switching: You may consider switching Medicare Advantage or Prescription Drug Plans if your medical or prescription needs change.
 The Annual Open Enrollment Period is when you’ll need to do this.
-It’s also an opportunity for those on Medicare Advantage plans to qualify to switch to a Medicare Supplement (Medigap) plan if they want more flexibility in their coverage.
+It’s also an opportunity for those on Medicare Advantage plans to qualify to switch to a Medicare Supplement (Medigap) plan.

-- Supplemental Plans: Unlike Advantage and Prescription Drug Plans, you can change your supplemental plan throughout the year.
+- Supplemental Plans: Unlike Advantage and Prescription Drug Plans, you can change your supplemental plan to a new one throughout the year, but you may be subject to medical underwriting depending on the state in which you live.

 Why Should You Consider Medicare Changes During Open Enrollment?